RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_002.md

 if it interferes with achieving the goal--if the message you need to send can't be made shorter than 27 words, then you need to change the constraint so that it accomodates the message, not the other way around.
-What Fielding is saying is that he wants to _keep evolving the constraints_ so that they continue to support the goal, _not_ pick a set of specific rules to set in stone.
+What Fielding is saying is that he wants to _keep evolving the constraints_ so that they continue to support the goal, _not_ pick a set of specific rules to carve in stone.
 The _goal_ is to continually observe what the web is at its best, and work backwards from that to arrive at the constraints that support its success.
 We should pay the closest attention to what he identifies as the goal, and when we are satisfied that it's still valid, we should look at the constraints he proposes to help us get there.
-We should also expect that we will discover  _different_ goals that are worth pursuing, and that those goals may be best supported by different sets of constraints.
+We should expect that we will discover  _different_ goals that are _also_ worth pursuing, and that those goals may be best supported by different sets of constraints.

 So what does Fielding identify as the goal?
 He [says](https://www.ics.uci.edu/~fielding/pubs/dissertation/web_arch_domain.htm#sec_4_1):

-> Berners-Lee [20] writes that the "Web's major goal was to be a shared information space
+> Berners-Lee [[20](https://www.ics.uci.edu/~fielding/pubs/dissertation/references.htm#ref_20)] writes that the "Web's major goal was to be a shared information space
 > through which people and machines could communicate."
 What was needed was a way for people
 > to store and structure their own information, whether permanent or ephemeral in nature, such
 > that it could be usable by themselves and others, and to be able to reference and structure the